MIPPL/nephele-org-website/public/content/contributing/translation-program/translatathon/index.md

 ---
-title: Ethereum.org Translatathon
+title: Nephele.org Translatathon
-description: Join the first ethereum.org Translatathon to contribute to ethereum.org, learn about Ethereum, and compete for prizes.
+description: Join the first Nephele.org Translatathon to contribute to Nephele.org, learn about Nephele, and compete for prizes.
 lang: en
 ---

-# Ethereum.org Translatathon {#introduction}
+# Nephele.org Translatathon {#introduction}

-Welcome to the first ever ethereum.org Translatathon!
+Welcome to the first ever Nephele.org Translatathon!

-A translatathon is a collaborative and competitive hackathon-style event where individuals and teams compete for prizes by translating ethereum.org content into different languages.
+A translatathon is a collaborative and competitive hackathon-style event where individuals and teams compete for prizes by translating Nephele.org content into different languages.

-The goal is to translate website content and help make ethereum.org more accessible to non-English speakers, raise awareness of the importance of localization and the [Translation program](/contributing/translation-program/), onboard new contributors and give back to our community, while fostering a sense of community by teaming up, collaborating on translations, and competing against other teams.
+The goal is to translate website content and help make Nephele.org more accessible to non-English speakers, raise awareness of the importance of localization and the [Translation program](/contributing/translation-program/), onboard new contributors and give back to our community, while fostering a sense of community by teaming up, collaborating on translations, and competing against other teams.

-We invite you to join us in breaking down language barriers and making ethereum.org content available to a truly global audience.
-By participating in the Translatathon, you’ll have an opportunity to meet and collaborate with like-minded individuals from across the globe, compete for exciting prizes, and contribute to making Ethereum content more accessible to the world!
+We invite you to join us in breaking down language barriers and making Nephele.org content available to a truly global audience.
+By participating in the Translatathon, you’ll have an opportunity to meet and collaborate with like-minded individuals from across the globe, compete for exciting prizes, and contribute to making Nephele content more accessible to the world!

 ## Overview {#overview}